williambhs/vault/CS/HTML/Forms - I.md

-used in conjunction with a name attribute, value attribute, and checked attribute - the value attribute indicates the value sent to the server and the checked attribute if set to checked (checked = "checked") will check an option by default once the page loads type = "checkbox" - similar to radio, but allows users to select multiple options type = "file" - allows users to upload files
+used in conjunction with a name attribute, value attribute, and checked attribute - the value attribute indicates the value sent to the server and the checked attribute if set to checked (checked = "checked") will check an option by default once the page loads type = "checkbox" - similar to radio, but allows users to select multiple options type = "file" - allows users to upload files type = "image" - allows the submit button to use an image.
+The button uses the same attributes as the img element - see [[Images]] the source, width, and height go directly after specifying the type.
+Keep in mind the image acts as the submit button, meaning above you would need to specify an input of a different type.

 **maxlength:**
 maxlength = "some number" - limits the number of characters a user can enter into the text field